dojoengine/book/docs/pages/toolchain/katana/genesis.md

 		*Key-value pairs for the contract's storage.*
 - `classes`  *Classes to declare at genesis.*
     - `class`
-    *The path (relative to the genesis config file) to the class artifact file, or the full class artifact object*
+    *The path to the class artifact file relative to the genesis config file, or the full class artifact object.*
     - `classHash` (optional)
-    *The hash of the class.*
+    *The hash of the class.
+To override the actual class hash that will be computed from the class definition itself.*

 ### Example